Do I Have Water Rights on My Property

 B. Assessing Water Sources

-1. Surface Water Sources (Rivers, Streams, Lakes):
+1. Surface Water Sources (the Rivers, Streams, Lakes):

 • Identify any surface water bodies, such as rivers, streams, or lakes, that traverse or border your property.